 FEMA's Hazard Summary Worksheet is a resource provided for communities in the agency's Local Mitigation Planning Handbook guidance document (FEMA 2013).
 The worksheet identifies 21 different hazards that local governments may wish to consider when conducting hazard mitigation planning efforts.
 Some of these events will not occur in Mono County or Mammoth Lakes because the necessary attributes for these events to occur are not present in the community (sea level rise, for example).
 The Planning Team reviewed a comprehensive list of hazards during its September 29, 2017, meeting, including the hazards in FEMA's guidance and additional hazards suggested by Planning Team members.
 This discussion resulted in identification of the hazards that pose a potential risk to Mono County and Mammoth Lakes.
 Table 3.1 summarizes the Planning Team's discussion of each hazard and shows which hazards were identified for inclusion in this MJHMP.
-Wildfire is discussed in Chapter 7 as part of the Community Wildfire Protection Plan.
+Wildfire is discussed in Chapter 7 as part of the CWPP.

 In Haza rd Area?
 List of Hazards Mono County Town of Mammoth Lakes Discussion Summary Agricultural Pests No No The 2014 Crop and Livestock Report does not mention any specific agricultural pests of note.
-Avalanche Yes Yes Avalanches occur in the mountainous areas of the county, affecting portions of Mammoth Lakes, several unincorporated communities, and several important access roads.
+Avalanche Yes Yes Avalanches occur in the mountainous areas of the County, affecting portions of Mammoth Lakes, several unincorporated communities, and several important access roads.
 Coastal Erosion/Bluff Failure No No Not applicable.
 Mono County and Mammoth Lakes are not coastal communities.
 Coastal Storm No No Not applicable.
 Mono County and Mammoth Lakes are not coastal communities.

-Dam Failure Yes No The county is susceptible to inundation caused by failure of dams owned by SCE, LADWP, and other private entities, and have experienced warnings of potential dam failure in the recent past.
+In Hazard Area?
+List of Hazards Mono County Town of Mammoth Lakes Discussion Summary Dam Failure Yes No The County is susceptible to inundation caused by failure of dams owned by SCE, LADWP, and other private entities, and have experienced warnings of potential dam failure in the recent past.
 Disease and Pest Management Yes Yes Invasive pests have the potential to damage trees; mosquitoes have the potential to spread disease.
 Drought Yes Yes Mono County and Mammoth Lakes both depend on groundwater and surface water, which are susceptible to drought.
 Earthquake and Seismic Hazards Yes Yes Mono County and Mammoth Lakes are susceptible to earthquake ground shaking, and certain areas may also experience liquefaction, fault rupture, and tectonic subsidence.
 Expansive Soils No No Not applicable.
-Expansive soil issues are not prevalent in the county.
-Extreme Heat No No Extreme heat that could be life endangering is not an issue in the county due to its high elevations.
-Flood Yes Yes The town and the county have 100- and 500- year flood zones, as mapped by FEMA.
-Hailstorm No No The Planning Team did not identify any local hailstorms of note.
+Expansive soil issues are not prevalent in the County.
+Extreme Heat Yes No Extreme heat that could be life endangering is an issue in the Tri-Valley portion of the County.
+Flood Yes Yes The Town and the County have 100- and 500- year flood zones, as mapped by FEMA.
+Hailstorm No No Although hailstorms have occurred within the area, they are rare.
+The Planning Team did not identify any local hailstorms of note.
+Hazardous Materials Yes Yes The County and the Town contain properties and transportation corridors with the potential for hazardous materials spills.
+This hazard will be discussed in association with propane explosions, a related human-caused hazard.
+Human-Caused Hazards No No With the exception of human-caused hazards related to hazardous materials, this Plan focuses on natural hazards.